SaraDahman/Dealing-with-API/README.md

-## Tamplete ready to deploy on heroku

-> this is a tamplete ready to deploy on heroku
+## about
+- it is a simple project to try dealing with a third party API

 ## How to start

-1- clone the repo, open terminal inside

 2- npm install